-Setting up a studio is one of the first things that many artists consider after completing their degree.
-There are many decisions to be made, including whether the studio will be at home or away from home, and whether you’ll have your own studio or be part of a group studio.
+Setting up a studio is one of the first things you may consider after completing your degree.
+There are many decisions to be made, including whether the studio will be at home or at another site, and whether you’ll have your own or be part of a group.

 Maintaining a Practice